kyxap1/starred/README.md

 ## Python

+- [pentagon](https://github.com/reactiveops/pentagon) - A framework for building repeatable, containerized, cloud-based infrastructure as code with Kubernetes.
+- [molecule](https://github.com/metacloud/molecule) - Molecule aids in the development and testing of Ansible roles.
 - [cassandra-migrate](https://github.com/Cobliteam/cassandra-migrate) - Simple Cassandra schema migration tool written in Python
 - [wait-for-it](https://github.com/vishnubob/wait-for-it) - Pure bash script to test and wait on the availability of a TCP host and port
 - [packergen](https://github.com/mkheironimus/packergen) - Generate JSON files for Packer (http://packer.io/) from human-friendly YAML sources.